Lock, Lindsay lead Broncos to 27-17 win over reeling Lions

 BACK IN ACTION

-Kerryon Johnson returned for the first time in two months and finished with 42 yards rushing on 10 carries.
-He’s been on injured reserve with a knee injury after a loss to Minnesota on Oct.
-20.
+Kerryon Johnson returned for the first time in two months and finished with 10 carries for 42 yards.
+He’s been on injured reserve with a knee injury.

+“It was fun,” Johnson said.
+“I was making the correct reads for the most part and it just felt really good.”

 INJURIES